python-pillow/Pillow/README.rst

 Financial
 ~~~~~~~~~

 Pillow is a volunteer effort led by Alex Clark.
-If you can't help with development, you can help us financially; your assistance is very much appreciated!
+If you can't help with development, please help us financially; your assistance is very much needed and appreciated!

 ..
 Note:: Contributors: please add your name and donation preference here.